PhantomChain/docs/docs/guides/core-commander.md

 # Core Commander

-**A shell script to easily setup, configure and maintain an ARK Core.**
+**A shell script to easily setup, configure and maintain an Phantom Core.**

 ## Installation